Nourish your brain to get ready for sleep—the time when you do the most productive work of your day

 By Kari Wray, StayWell health coach

 Getting a good night’s sleep—of seven to eight hours—on a regular basis can help you feel rested and ready to go.
-Yet, you may see sleep as time when you aren’t able to cross anything off your to-do list.
+Yet, when stress levels are high and the to-do list is long, getting quality sleep may seem like an elusive goal.

 Here’s a wake-up call: Your body works hard during sleep, restoring and replenishing.
 Your brain rewires cells to create connections for learning and concentration, and even performs some housekeeping—clearing out toxins that build up while you’re awake.
 Beyond your brain, sleep affects your heart, lungs, immune system, metabolism, and mood.
 It’s no wonder that poor sleep increases your risk for health problems like high blood pressure, heart disease, diabetes, depression, and obesity.

 Trying to get more shut-eye?
 Look at your diet

 A good night’s sleep begins with a nutritious breakfast, followed by an equally healthy lunch and dinner plus several small snacks, if needed—all comprised of pro-sleep foods and that stay within your daily calorie needs.
 Front-loading your calories (i.e., eating your biggest meals earlier in the day) provides energy to keep you going all day long, as well as having weight loss and body mass index (BMI) benefits.

 Avoid eating a late dinner.
 It may raise your body temperature and interfere with the release of melatonin—a hormone your body clock uses to control its daily sleep and wake cycle—along with increasing blood sugar and insulin.
 Together, these physical changes can wreak havoc with your sleep.
 Eat at least three hours before bedtime to sleep better.

 Eat these foods throughout the day for a better night’s sleep.

 Greek yogurt is a good source of protein, calcium, and vitamin B12, which are all essential nutrients to sleeping soundly.